-“I always enjoyed general practice training and the group sessions we did,” she says.
-“A colleague was leaving the area and asked me if I’d like to do medical education work.
+“I always enjoyed general practice training and the group sessions we did.
+A colleague was leaving the area and asked me if I’d like to do medical education work.
 I jumped at the opportunity.”

-“Seeing the evolution in people over time is really satisfying, and making sure they are practising good-quality medicine is very important.
+“Seeing the evolution in registrars over time is really satisfying, and making sure they are practising good-quality medicine is very important.
 Being a part of medical education is what I can do to help foster quality general practice.”

 The opportunity to pursue personal medical interests

-Rebecca enjoys the rural feel of living in a small town.
-“You know who’s related to who.
-When someone comes in with a problem, you can see the impact that’s going to happen within the circle of that person’s influence.
-Likewise, you get the opportunity to do a few things that perhaps you wouldn’t in the city.”
+“You would know who’s related to who.
+When someone would come in with a problem, you could see the impact it would have within the circle of that person’s influence.
+Likewise, you would get the opportunity to do a few things that perhaps you wouldn’t in the city.”

 At the same time, Rebecca was grateful for hospitals and allied services being close at hand, saying she was ‘in a well-supported position’.